 Table of Contents

 The Difference Between Autoflowering Seeds And Photoperiod Seeds (Like regular and Feminized)

-If you wanted to cultivate weed back in the old days, you were highly dependent on (day)light to let your plants grow and blossom.
+If people wanted to cultivate weed back in the old days, they were highly dependent on (day)light to let your plants grow and blossom.
 The amount of light fluctuates between seasons.
 Just like most things in nature, cannabis plants depend on these varying mounts of sunlight.
 As the days grow longer, the intensity, duration, and quality of daylight changes.
-That triggers your weed plant to think:hey, summer’s coming – time to start flowering!
+That triggers the weed plant to think:hey, summer’s coming – time to start flowering!
 That’s all very nice, except when you want more control over the moment your plants should start to bloom.
 Indoor growers have more control by setting lighting times with their grow lamps.
 That’s not the case for outdoor growers, however.
 Fortunately, that has changed since autoflowering seeds became available.
 Obviously, weed plants still need light to grow, but autoflowering seeds have certainly changed the grower’s game.